akto-api-security/tests-library/remediation/PGADMIN4_AUTH_BYPASS.md

 print("Current OTP:", totp.now())
 ```
 Note: The 'base32secret3232' is a secret key that will be used to generate One Time Passwords.

-### Step 4: Regularly Review & Update Your Security Configurations
-Reviewing security configurations, as well as regular updating and testing of password policies, can help prevent any potential vulnerabilities.